morleym/furtive-handbook/docs/intro.md

 ---

 Hi!
-Welcome to my format handbook.
+Welcome to my handbook.

 ## What is this?

 This is a reference guide for common competitive formats used in esports events!

-To me, the creative freedom of formatting an event is one of best parts of esports.
+To me, the creative freedom of formatting a competition is one of best parts of working in esports.
-Your format choices will enable you to deliver fair, fun and exciting experiences for your competitors, broadcast, viewers, staff, sponsors & partners—or awful ones, if you aren't careful.
+Your format choices will enable you to deliver fair, fun and exciting experiences for your competitors, broadcast, viewers, staff, sponsors & partners—or poor ones, if you aren't careful.
 Consequently, it's important that you are *consciously working with your format ideas*, while being aware of potential benefits & pitfalls, rather than *winging it as an afterthought*.

 Having a quick reference to compare the strengths and drawbacks of different formats will empower you to lead productive conversations with your team.